 But it is the man himself, not his movies, who leaves the most lasting impression.
 Despite his status as one of the world's great screen stars, there remains much of the Maritime lad he once was - generous, soft-spoken, keenly intelligent, and endlessly curious.

-And, though he and his companion of nearly 30 years, actress Francine Racette, now divide their time among homes in Los Angeles, Paris, and Québec, he also remains forever faithful to his homeland.
-Recently, when National Post columnist Linda Frum inquired about his citizenship, Sutherland simply replied: "Canada is where my heart is."
+And, though he and his companion, actress Francine Racette, now divide their time among homes in Los Angeles, Paris, and Québec, he also remains forever faithful to his homeland.
+When National Post columnist Linda Frum inquired about his citizenship, Sutherland simply replied: "Canada is where my heart is."